samuel-sjoden/obsidian-vault/content/Thunderbots/Thunderbots Projects/UART Communication & Autoflash.md

 Programs like ESP tool are used to autoflash on the dev board.
 They connect the **DTR and RTS** lines to a circuit that gives acess to hold the GPI0 and EN pin low so they have have a proper boot sequence.
 [espressif docs](https://docs.espressif.com/projects/esptool/en/latest/esp32/advanced-topics/boot-mode-selection.html?utm_source=chatgpt.com)

-> What is GPIO12 at boot?
-If it is held high, it brings refrence high for GPIO0 to 1.8V.
-The altium does not show anything connected.

 [Dev kit autoflash circuit](https://dl.espressif.com/dl/schematics/esp32_devkitc_v4-sch-20180607a.pdf)
 ![[Pasted image 20251009133515.png]]
 On the dev kits they connect the DTR and RTS lines like this to the boot and EN pins.
 The DTR and RTS come from the USB signal so we dont have this luxury.
 This could be a quality of life improvement though to elimintate the need to press the buttons when uploading code directly to the powerboard.